codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

     public String animalInfo()
     {
-        String aInfo = "This animal's name is: " + name + " they are current a pet: " +
+        String aInfo = "This animal's name is: " + name + " they are currently a pet: " +
                                 isAnimalPet + ".
 The animal is " + age + " years old.";
         return aInfo;
     }